fizker/swift-oauth2-models/Sources/OAuth2Models/OAuth2Models.docc/CustomTypes.md

 ## Encoding custom properties

-Encoding customer properties are a tad more complicated than decoding, because each encoding would create an isolated result.
+Encoding custom properties are a tad more complicated than decoding, because each encoding would create an isolated result.
 So instead, a wrapper type is required:

 ```swift